EmbarkStudios/cargo-deny/README.md

 * [Licenses](#licenses---cargo-deny-check-licenses) - Configure which license terms you accept
 * [Bans](#crate-bans---cargo-deny-check-bans) - Configure whether particular crates are allowed in your dependency graph
 * [Advisories](#crate-advisories---cargo-deny-check-advisories) - Configure how security vulnerabilities and unmaintained crates are handled
+* [Sources](#crate-sources---cargo-deny-check-sources) - Configure which crate registries and Git repositories are sources you trust

 ## Install